-Ready to learn how to make the best gluten-free donut recipe you’ll ever eat?
-Please note this post contains affiliate links.
+Ready to learn how to make the best gluten-free chocolate donut recipe you’ll ever eat?
+This recipe is one I make time and time again, and it never gets old.
+This post contains affiliate links.
 Please see my disclosures.

-If you’re in the mood for some rich, chocolatey, cakey donuts, then I’ve got a gluten-free donut recipe for you – it’s a recipe that has never let me down and never disappoints.
+If you’re in the mood for some rich, chocolatey, cakey donuts, then I’ve got a gluten-free chocolate donut recipe for you.
+This is a recipe that has never let me down and never disappoints.

-In this post I’m going to share with you the best gluten-free donut recipe you’ll ever have.
+In this post I’m going to share with you the best gluten-free chocolate donut recipe you’ll ever have.
+It’s a chocolate cake donut with a delicious chocolate glaze on top.
+Perfection!

-Best of all, it’s a no-fuss recipe made with everyday ingredients you already have in your pantry and fridge, and only requires one extra piece of equipment that I recommend you purchase for your gluten-free kitchen.
+Best of all, it’s a no-fuss recipe made with everyday ingredients you already have in your pantry and fridge, and only requires one extra piece of equipment (a donut pan) that I recommend you purchase for your gluten-free kitchen.

 In this article, I’ll talk about:

-- The tools and ingredients you need to make the best damn gluten-free chocolate donuts you’ll ever have, and
+- The tools and ingredients you need to make the best gluten-free chocolate donuts you’ll ever have.

-- Give you step-by-step instructions for making this awesome gluten-free donut recipe at home.
+- Step-by-step instructions for making this no-fail gluten-free donut recipe at home.

 Ready?
 Let’s get started!